lauragift21/giftegwuenu.dev/content/posts/year-in-review-2019.md

 description: "I tagged 2019 my year of grace because a lot of events that happened in my life didn’t go the way I had planned it they were even better than I expected."
 ---

-The year is 2025, and I’m randomly scrolling through my blog and I come across this post I’m about to write one thing I know is I’ll have a sheepish smile on my face.
-The purpose of writing a year-end review every year is to reflect on how well you did, check yourself and set goals for the upcoming year.
+The year is 2025, and I’m randomly scrolling through my blog and I come across this post I’ve written, one thing is certain I’ll have a sheepish smile on my face.
+The purpose of writing a year-end review is to reflect on how well you did, check yourself and set goals for the next year.
 [I started doing this in 2018](https://www.giftegwuenu.com/my-2018-year-in-review-and-2019-resolutions) and I know there’s value here and it helps reinforce the fact that I’m doing great and hitting my long term goals.

 I resolved at the beginning of the year to create a list of things I wanted to achieve before the year runs out I used Notion for tracking my progress which I find helpful.
 I’m happy to say I accomplished all my goals for the year.
 Well, except a few like learning how to drive but I’ve moved those to my 2020 goals.